LiveContainer/LiveContainer/README.md

 >[!Note]
 If you update or reinstall SideStore/AltStore, you'll need to reapply the patch.
 Re-patch is not needed when you refresh your store.

-### With JIT (requires SideStore)
-- Tap the play icon, it will jump to SideStore and exit.
-- In SideStore, hold down LiveContainer and tap `Enable JIT`.
-If you have SideStore build supporting JIT URL scheme, it jumps back to LiveContainer with JIT enabled and the guest app is ready to use.

 ### Installing Apps
 - Open LiveContainer, tap the plus icon in the upper right hand corner and select IPA files to install.
 - Choose the app you want to open in the next launch.